The Tactical Games Official Rules

 2.1.It is the competitor’s responsibility to read and understand the rules set forth by TTG and agree to be subject to these rules while participating in any TTG event.

 2.4.
-It is the competitors responsibility to be present for the verbal stage briefs.
+It is the competitors responsibility to be on time and present for all verbal stage briefs.

 2.5.
 It is the competitors responsibility to understand and obey any special conditions or requirements stipulated in aforementioned documents or briefs.
 If there is a conflict in the documentation the following order of precedence shall be used.

-2.5.1.The written stage brief supersedes the TTG Official Rules.
+2.5.1.The written stage brief supersedes the The Tactical Games (TTG) rule set.

 2.5.2.The daily safety briefing supersedes the Written Stage Brief.